runedevros/kancolle_pixiv_archive/README.md

 old_data.csv - Old data from when I was doing this by hand

-data/DDMMYYYY_HC.txt - DDMMYYYY date stamp and hull code
+data/DDMMYYYY_HC.txt - DDMMYYYY date stamp and HC hull code